 Sorting out the liable parties can be one of the most challenging elements of a highway accident case.
 Our Lexington car accident attorneys have significant experience in uncovering how an accident occurred and identifying all the parties who might be liable for your claim.

-Schedule a Free Consultation With Our Lexington Highway Crashes Lawyers
+Schedule a Free Consultation With Our Lexington Auto Accident Lawyers

 Highway crashes often come with high costs.
 You might have considerable medical bills and lost wages.
 Or, you may have lost a loved one.
 Our legal team at Minner Vines Moncus Injury Lawyers can help you pursue compensation from the at-fault driver.